kianakaslana648/Dive-into-Prostate-Cancer/README.md

 # Dive into Prostate Cancer:
 # Influence of Gene Expression Levels on Clinical Diagnosis Results
 Minglei Cai, Qixuan Guo, Zhonghao Xue

+## Team Course Project of ANLY512(Statistical Learning) at Georgetown University

 ### Introduction
 Prostate cancer is the most common non-dermatological cancer in the United States.
 Early diagnosis provides an opportunity for curative surgery.
 However, up to 30% of men undergoing radical prostatectomy will relapse.
 The challenge is to identify those patients at risk for relapse and